psget/psget/Readme.md

 1. Install modules from web or local file
 2. Install modules to user profile or for all users ( elevated access required )
 3. Install multifile modules from ZIP
+4. Import module after install
+5. Alter you profle to load module every time that PowerShell starts

 Examples
 ========